Stay Fit During Exams

 Equally important is the type of food you take during this last phase of the semester.
-While junk foods, snacks, and sugary drinks may seem like viable dietary options due to easy accessibility, the truth is that they do little to keep your mental health in check.
+While junk foods, snacks, and sugary drinks may seem like viable dietary options due to their easy accessibility, the truth is that they do little to keep your mental health in check.
 Too much junk food makes our brains exhausted and less efficient.
 Poor dietary choices will not work in your favour in an exam setting.

 We also recommend plant sources of proteins, as beef takes longer to digest and may make you feel tired.
-If you must consume flesh, then fish is a healthier substitute for various types of meat.
+If you must consume the flesh, then fish is a healthier substitute for various types of meat.
 You should also watch the type of fats you consume.